Garden-path sentence: French

+The second parse recognises the legal term "pas de porte" = "lease" or "leasehold" and the meaning becomes "Leasehold for sale".

 Parsing

 When reading a sentence, readers will analyze the words and phrases they see and make inferences about the sentence’s grammatical structure and meaning in a process called parsing.
 Generally, readers will parse the sentence chunks at a time and will try to interpret the meaning of the sentence at each interval.
 As readers are given more information, they make an assumption of the contents and meaning of the whole sentence.
 With each new portion of the sentence encountered, they will try to make that part make sense with the sentence structures that they have already interpreted and their assumption about the rest of the sentence.
 The garden-path sentence effect occurs when the sentence has a phrase or word with an ambiguous meaning that the reader interprets in a certain way and, when they read the whole sentence, there is a difference in what has been read and what was expected.
 The reader must then read and evaluate the sentence again to understand its meaning.
 The sentence may be parsed and interpreted in different ways due to the influence of pragmatics, semantics, or other factors describing the extralinguistic context.